 collaborative activity with other departments and offices; committee work

-and its results (include name of final report); new equipment, tools, or
+and its results (include name of final report when issued); new equipment, tools, or

 instruments, or new applications for same; physical movement into and out

 of particular locations, and its impact on work or program.